rawitat/gtypist_lessons/programming_quotes.typ

  :structure to be based on real-world structures, and gives programmers a :powerful way to simplify the design and construction of complex programs.

+*:OOP_16
+I:Bertrand Meyer, "ITWorld.com"
+S:All I can really say by way of a reasonably short comment is that inheritance :is a very flexible mechanism.
+It's possible and in fact fairly common to misuse :it, but that's not a reason to distrust it systematically as seems to have :become the fashion.

+*:OOP_17
+I:Bertrand Meyer, "ITWorld.com"
+S:One problem I have with a good deal of the literature is that it is based on :a view of inheritance strongly or even solely determined by knowledge of the :mechanisms of C++ and Java.
+I think that to understand the scope of inheritance :one must look beyond these two languages, which are each the products of a :specific time, a specific frame of mind, a specific market, and a specific :frame of mind.
+One should learn from them but not be restricted by their view :of the world.

+*:OOP_18
+I:Charles Petzold, "Programming MS Windows with C#" S:In a sense, the whole history of new programming languages and class libraries :for Windows has involved the struggle to reduce the windows hello-world program :down to something small, sleek, and elegant.

+*:OOP_19
+I:Paul Graham
+S:The object-oriented model makes it easy to build up programs by accretion.
+ :What this often means, in practice, is that it provides a structured way to :write spaghetti code.

+*:OOP_20
+I:Rob Pike
+S:Object-oriented design is the roman numerals of computing.

 Q:Do you want to continue to next lesson [Y/N] ?
 N:MENU